SergioZ3R0/Sergio-Code/cyberSec/pythonRandsomware/README.md

 - `darthvader.py`: This script encrypts all non-critical system files in the current directory and sends the encryption key to a specified host.
 - `decrypt.py`: This script decrypts all files in the current directory using a provided encryption key.
 - `window.py`: Shows a simple windos with some information to make the victim pay the rescue
+- `spread.py`: Search and finds some services vulnerable to spread the Randsomware'
+- `auto_run`: An autorun writen on c++ compiled to download and execute darthvader.py
+- `auto_run.cpp`: C++ code to compile the autorun
+- `window.py`: Shows a simple windos with some information to make the victim pay the rescue
+- `spread.py`: Search and finds some services vulnerable to spread the Randsomware'

 ## Usage